r0han0908/flask-cicd/LearnCI-CD/README.md

 # 🚀 CI/CD Pipeline – First Steps

-This file starts with a simple **CI/CD pipeline** using GitHub Actions.
+This project uses **GitHub Actions** for its CI/CD pipeline.
-It explains what changes were made and what this workflow file does.
+The pipeline ensures code quality, runs tests, and notifies the team via Slack when builds succeed.
-We’ll keep adding more complexity as the project grows, but here’s where we begin.
+We’ll continue to extend this as the project grows.

 ---